shanep-web/shanep-web.github.io/_lessons/lesson15.md

 ---
-title: Midterm Review
+title: More JavaScript
-tag: midterm
+tag: Javascript
-layout: course-notoc
+layout: reading-zybooks
 ---

 ## Overview

-For this lesson all you need to do is review your work in the previous labs and textbook reading assignments and prepare for the midterm.
-A sample midterm is available on the [course home page]({% link index.html %}).
+In this lesson we will continue to learn about Javascript!